Mixing times for the simple exclusion process with open boundaries: Mixing times in the high and low density phase

 \section{Mixing times in the high and low density phase}

 In this section, we prove Theorem \ref{thm:asymmetricTwoSides} for the asymmetric simple exclusion process in the high density and low density phase.
 We will focus on showing an upper bound of order $N$.
 The lower bound of order $N$ follows from a comparison to a single particle dynamics using the fact that the invariant measure has a positive density in the bulk, see also Section \ref{sec:AsymmetricLowerBound}.
-Moreover, we only consider the high density phase.
-For the low density phase, similar arguments apply using the particle - empty site symmetry.
+To see this intuitively, fix some $\varepsilon>0$ sufficiently small, and note that with probability tending $1$ as $N \rightarrow \infty$, the segment $[(1-2\varepsilon)N,(1-\varepsilon)N]$ contains at least one particle in the stationary distribution.
+However, starting from the all empty configuration, we see that with probability tending $1$ as $N \rightarrow \infty$, no particle has reached the segment by time $(1-3\varepsilon)(2p-1)^{-1}N$.
+Since $\varepsilon>0$ was arbitrary, we conclude.
+In the following, we will only consider the high density phase.
+For the low density phase, similar arguments apply using the particle -- empty site symmetry.